-A progestin-only birth control pill is often called the “mini-pill.”
+A progestin-only birth control pill is often called the mini pill.
 Regular birth control pills have 2 female hormones: estrogen and progestin (a synthetic version of the naturally occurring hormone progesterone).
-The mini-pill has only progestin in it.
-Because this pill doesn’t contain estrogen, it may not have as many side effects as regular birth control pills.
+The mini pill has only progestin in it.
+Because this pill doesn’t contain estrogen, it may have fewer side effects than regular birth control pills.

 Path to improved health